 In addition to the differences in calculating your credit score, VantageScore credit score and FICO credit score have a different grading system.
 The FICO credit score range is between 350 and 850, while the VantageScore credit score ranges from 501-990 with letter grades assigned based on where your number falls within the range.
 For example a score between 901 and 990 would be an A, while 501-600 gets a F. When looking at either score, lenders consider the higher the number, the lower the risk.

 It is important for consumers to be familiar with both credit scores to understand where they stand with lenders.
 As to which score is better, that depends on which side of the application you are sitting and your credit itself.
 The VantageScore credit score is believed to be very efficient at predicting risk, therefore lenders might benefit more by using this score.
 In any event, consumers should take their credit score seriously and take every available action to improve their credit- regardless of which score is viewed.

 Get your VantageScore for Free

 Anyone can get his or her credit report free from each of the credit bureaus once per year by visiting AnnualCreditReport.com, but the credit bureaus are not required to give a free copy of the credit score.
 There are many companies which offer a free credit score, though some of these offers require signing up for a free trial to a credit monitoring service.
-If you want to know your credit score, but don’t want to give a company your credit card or sign up for a free trial that turns into a paid service, then I recommend checking out one of the following companies which require you to sign up for an account, but don’t charge you anything to use their service:
+If you want to know your credit score, but don’t want to give a company your credit card or sign up for a free trial that turns into a paid service, then I recommend getting your free credit score without a credit card by signing up for one of the following companies which require you to sign up for an account, but don’t charge you anything to use their service: